Pediatric Acute Care Nurse Practitioner

 Clinical experiences are all arranged and coordinated by the university.
 A clinical site coordinator will work specifically with you and the Pediatric Acute Care Program.

 Our Acute and Chronic Care concentration is focused on the care of children with acute and chronic conditions.
-It is distinctive as it offers an emphasis and commitment to following children and families throughout chronic childhood illness.
+It is distinctive as it offers an emphasis and commitment to following children and families throughout complex chronic childhood illness.
 We structure the program and clinical experiences to foster an understanding and management of families in the continuum of illness.
 Clinical experiences are located in diverse settings such as pediatric acute care inpatient units, step-down units, emergency departments, community sites and ambulatory, rehabilitative, and specialty-based clinics.

 Our Critical Care concentration will prepare you for advanced practice with critically ill children in pediatric critical care units and cardiac intensive care units.
 It is the first program of its kind.
 We are currently the only program in the country which is specifically preparing students in pediatric critical care.
 We structure the program and clinical experiences to develop an in depth understanding of critical care physiology and management including invasive procedures.
 We focus on the spectrum of chronic and acute critical illness as it relates to children and their families.
 Clinical experiences are located in Pediatric Intensive Care and Cardiac Intensive Care Units.